jessicaschmilovich/Aquafantasia-Ecosystem/README.md

 **Features:**

+Grid-based gameplay
-Grid-based gameplay: A dynamic grid represents the underwater realm, visually updated in real-time using Java Swing.
+- A dynamic grid represents the underwater realm, visually updated in real-time using Java Swing.
 Players personalize their mermaids and unicorns by assigning colors from red, orange, pink, black, gray, cyan, or magenta.

 Creature interactions
 - Breeding: If two mermaids or unicorns of the same type occupy adjacent cells while fighting, they breed to create another creature of their type.